-the promotion of over-the-air provisioning technology, set out in the European Electronic Communications Code [9], which facilitates the removal of barriers to operator switching;
+the promotion of over-the-air provisioning technology, set out in the European Electronic Communications Code [12], which facilitates the removal of barriers to operator switching;

-that after the life-cycle of a vehicle, the numbering resources used for eCall should be returned to the number reserve of the relevant numbering assignee;
+that when the numbering resources used for eCall are no longer needed e.g. once they are no longer in use or the associated vehicle connectivity service is terminated, they should be recovered and recycled;

-notes from the Telecommunications Standardisation Bureau of the ITU contained ITU Operational Bulletin 1155 [10] and in ITU TSB Circular 249 [11] on global numbers used for the European eCall service;
+notes contained in ITU Operational Bulletin 1155 [14] and in ITU TSB Circular 249 [15] on international numbers used for the European eCall service;

-national sovereignty shall be respected, and the applicable laws and regulations of the involved countries shall always be complied with (e.g. authorisation regime, consumer protection and privacy laws)
+national sovereignty shall be respected, and the applicable laws and regulations of the involved countries shall always be complied with (e.g. authorisation regime, consumer protection and privacy laws);

+NG-eCall implementation relies on URIs/URNs for routing to the most appropriate PSAP.

 recommends